OHCRN/platform/docs/forms.md

 - Conditionally-displayed fields:
   - Use `watch` from React-Hook-Form and a `useEffect` hook to toggle conditional fields.
   - When toggling the conditional fields, use the `unregister` method from `useForm()`.
-Don't use `register`, though - the `register` method has been passed down to the input components and will run on render.
+Don't use `register`, though - the `register` method is invoked on render in the input components.
     - Unregistering works the same way for registered & controlled components.
   - Example: Guardian fields in `ClinicianInviteForm`.